Reporting Criminal or Suspicious Activity

 - Do not click on hyperlinks or provide personal information to strangers.

-- Keep antivirus programs up to date weekly and apply all recommended updates to your compute operating system at least once per month.
+- Keep antivirus programs up to date weekly and apply all recommended updates to your computer operating system at least once per month.

 What can I do to manage my ID information?